will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 #### Subsequence Fingerprints

 The core of my approach still involved finding the latest reseed point and its seed value.
-Instead of looking for prefixes of generated sequences, though, as I had tried before, I decided on something slightly different.
-I figured that, if I could observe a contiguous subsequence of considerable length, say 64 elements, this could also act as a fingerprint for a random sequence, even if it wasn't the prefix.
-My thought was that it is very unlikely for two different random sequences (of some finite, non-astronomical length) to contain exactly the same 64-element subsequence.
+Instead of looking for prefixes of generated sequences, though, I figured that if I could observe a contiguous subsequence of considerable length (e.g. ~64 elements), this could also act as a fingerprint for a random sequence, even if it wasn't the prefix.
+My thought was that it would be very unlikely for two different random sequences (of some reasonable finite length) to contain exactly the same 64-element subsequence.
 There are $$2^{64}$$ possible binary sequences of length 64, but, in a random binary sequence of say, length 5000, there are only around 5000 different subsequences that appear (think of sliding a 64-element window along the 5000 element sequence).
 So, in any one length $$N$$ sequence you only see around $$N$$ of the $$2^{64}$$ possible length 64 subsequences.
 This means the probability of a specific length 64 subsequence appearing in a length $$N$$ sequence should be extremely low ($$\approx \frac{N}{2^{64}}$$), as long as $$N << 2^{64}$$.

 <!-- #### Seed Search Approach